Tony Stecher: In-ring wrestling career

-Tony would soon turn pro in wrestling and competed throughout the Central States against wrestlers such as Frank Coleman and John Solomon.
+Stecher would soon turn pro in wrestling and competed throughout the Central States against wrestlers such as Frank Coleman and John Solomon.
 In 1914, he was wrestling as the Middleweight Champion of Nebraska and on October 15 of the same year he defeated Tom Doctor in Dodge to also become Kansas State Middleweight Champion.
-On April 22 of 1914, he competed in a 5 hour, 18 minute bout against Wesley Cobb in Stuart, Nebraska.
+On April 22, 1914, he competed in a 5 hour, 18 minute bout against Wesley Cobb in Stuart, Nebraska.

 Booking for Joe Stecher

-Tony went on to have memorable rivalries with the likes of Clarence Eklund but his work as promoter and booker for his brother Joe (whom he also trained) soon became his main focus.
+Stecher went on to have memorable rivalries with the likes of Clarence Eklund but his work as promoter and booker for his brother Joe (whom he also trained) soon became his main focus.
 The undefeated Joe achieved unparalleled success but battled demons throughout his career and needed Tony to protect him against unscrupulous promoters.
 With his matches managed by Tony, Joe became one of wrestling's biggest stars.
 As brothers they were very close and travelled throughout the United States together, with Tony brokering scores of bouts from 1917 to 1934.
 After capturing numerous World Heavyweight Championships, at 43 years of age and after some business setbacks, Joe was hospitalised after suffered a breakdown.
 Tony arranged for him to be moved to a hospital in St. Cloud, Minnesota where he attended to his brother until his own passing.

 Promoter and booker

-Independently wealthy from his decades in the wrestling business, Tony began a wrestling office as a promoter in Minneapolis.
+Independently wealthy from his decades in the wrestling business, Stecher began a wrestling office as a promoter in Minneapolis.
 He was taken by the city after a trip in the early 1930s and relocated his family from Nebraska to Minnesota in 1933.
 His first program was on February 21, 1933, with the wrestling debut of football star Bronko Nagurski.
 Stecher achieved great success and became the nation's top wrestling promoter.
 He formed business relationships with various promoters in neighbouring states and aided an upstart Sam Muchnick in created his territory in St. Louis, sending him wrestlers to help the outfit grow.

 Stecher's career in the boxing business continued alongside his wrestling tenure.
 He was the exclusive promoter recognised by the Minnesota Boxing Commission and was a prominent figure in the sport from 1944-1954.
 He put on scores of bouts with boxing stars such as Jackie Graves, Rocky Graziano, Willie Pep, Beau Jack and Sandy Saddler.
 He joined Maxwell Clayton and Pinkie George to form an innovative working arrangement to bring top-level boxing fights to the American Heartland.
 Other promoters joined the successful collaboration, and soon thereafter a similar professional wrestling agreement was made.
 Pinkie George organised a symposium in Waterloo, Iowa with regional promoters, including Stecher, at which the National Wrestling Alliance was formulated.